-Bell peppers ripen in shades of yellow, orange, red, green or purple.
-The seeds inside the peppers appear disc-shaped and white.
-The small seeds require specific light and temperature settings for them to germinate.
-The seeds are often germinated indoors to control the conditions.
+Bell peppers (Capsicum annuum) ripen in shades of yellow, orange, red, green or purple, and the seeds inside the peppers appear disc-shaped and white.
+The small seeds require specific light and temperature settings for them to germinate and are often germinated indoors to control the conditions.
 Bell pepper seeds will germinate in eight to 10 weeks depending on the variety and growing environment.
 After the seeds germinate, you can harvest the peppers in 65 to 70 days.

 Store the pepper seeds in a paper envelope.
+Label the envelope to make it easy to identify in the spring.
 Store the envelope in a dry location until early spring arrives.